 RESERVED PARAMETERS FOR THE TRAINING BRANCHES

 Two methods to generate bit patterns to be inserted into a stimulus are documented with Reserved Parameters.
 The first method uses Bit_Pattern_Instances, Bit_Pattern, and Bit_Pattern_File, to describe bit patterns directly.
-The second method uses LFSR_Seed and LFSR_Taps to generate a Pseudo Random Bit Sequence (PBS) with a Linear Feedback Shift Register (LFSR).
+The second method uses LFSR_Seed and LFSR_Taps to generate a Pseudo Random Bit Sequence (PRBS) with a Linear Feedback Shift Register (LFSR).

 Direct Bit Pattern Description Parameters: